When to visit the vet?

 Therapy

 The treatment of uveal cysts depends on their size, number, and associated symptoms.
-In many cases, especially if the cysts are small and asymptomatic, no treatment is necessary.
+In many cases, especially when the cysts are small and asymptomaticAsymptomatic means that there are no recognizable symptoms of a disease.
+An animal can have a disease or infection without showing visible signs, which can make diagnosis and treatment more difficult., no treatment is required.
 However, the veterinarian will recommend regular check-ups to monitor changes in the eye.

 In some cases, surgical removal of the cysts may be necessary, especially if they are large or do not respond to laser therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
 Surgical removal requires careful planning and execution to avoid damage to the surrounding eye tissues.